Earth's inner core: Other structure

 Other researchers claim that the properties of the inner core's surface vary from place to place across distances as small as 1 km.
 This variation is surprising since lateral temperature variations along the inner-core boundary are known to be extremely small (this conclusion is confidently constrained by magnetic field observations).

 Growth

 Schematic of the Earth's inner core and outer core motion and the magnetic field it generates.

 The Earth's inner core is thought to be slowly growing as the liquid outer core at the boundary with the inner core cools and solidifies due to the gradual cooling of the Earth's interior (about 100 degrees Celsius per billion years).

-According to calculations by Alfé and others, as the iron crystallizes onto the inner core, the liquid just above it becomes enriched in oxygen, and therefore less dense than the rest of the outer core.
+According to calculations by Alfè and others, as the iron crystallizes onto the inner core, the liquid just above it becomes enriched in oxygen, and therefore less dense than the rest of the outer core.
 This process creates convection currents in the outer core, which are thought to be the prime driver for the currents that create the Earth's magnetic field.

 The existence of the inner core also affects the dynamic motions of liquid in the outer core, and thus may help fix the magnetic field.